tomahawkins/resume/resume.md

   an intelligent compiler automates the partitioning and distribution of the program to the processing nodes?

+* FPGAs provide lower power consumption and enhanced security over conventional processors, yet they remain undervalued by embedded developers due to shortcomings with programming languages and tools.
+  What can be done in this space to allow FPGAs to find their way into more embedded applications?

+* Word level security tagging and memory coloring has shown to be an effective way to enforce memory safety.
+  If these tag mechanisms were built in conjunction with a hardware memory allocator and collector, it could enable C and C++ to become memory safe, garbage collected languages.
+  How would the performance of a hardware GC compare traditional software GC and manual deallocation?

 * Build a large scale [algae scrubber](https://en.wikipedia.org/wiki/Algae_scrubber) for Lake Erie to combat agricultural runoff and protect water supplies.